 The Institution Code for UMass Boston 3924.
 The program codes are not necessary.

 Your undergraduate cumulative GPA must be at least 2.75.
 This is a University requirement, although exceptions can be made in some cases.

 Can I be accepted without stipend support?

-Are there any fees associated with being Graduate Student at UMass?
+Are there any fees associated with being a graduate student at UMass Boston?